lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 Data Manager Duties
 -------------------

--  ☐ check the plots in the “Shift” folder continuously. ## SLIMOS Duties
+-  ☐ check the plots in the "Shift" folder continuously. ## SLIMOS Duties
 -  ☐ Follow up DSS alarms, acknowledge and reset.